64nYm3d3/CheatSheet/RFID/Contact Cards.md

-# This is documentation for smart chips
+# Documentation for smart chips

 Plagiarism is all around!
 Reworded, reformatted, and mangled together from multiple sources into something finally easy to comprehend!